olimic/mGCO/README.md

 # mGCO
 maaloo Geocaching Open

-This projects opens the development of the Windows Phone App "maaloo Geocaching" to an open source App for all platforms.
+This projects opens the development of the Windows Phone App "maaloo Geocaching" to an open source App to get more features implemented than one developer can do.

 Let us a build a modern, fluid and incredible Geocaching app...

-This app uses Xamarin for multi-platform purposes.